DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

 )
 ```

-You noticed a timeline element that you really want to include in your shinydashboard:
+You noticed a timeline element that you really want to include in your shinydashboard.

 According to the following screenshot, open the profile.html page with your
 favorite editor (notepad ++, Rstudio, Xcode, ...).